Need Help? Give us a call.

-Whether you’re a new dental school graduate eager to start your career, a seasoned veteran expanding an existing dental practice, or considering a move from a salaried role to start a practice of your own—the financial side of managing a successful dental practice can be equally intimidating.
+Whether you’re a new dental school graduate eager to start your career, a seasoned veteran expanding an existing dental practice, or a dental professional who’s considering a move from a salaried role to a practice of your own—the financial side of managing a successful dental practice can be equally intimidating.

-For one thing, the prospect of additional debt is daunting, especially given that the average student loan debt per graduating dentist is an astounding $287,331.
+The prospect of taking out a small business loan to start or expand your practice might be especially daunting, especially given that the average student loan debt per graduating dentist is an astounding $287,331.
 Given this existing debt, will you even qualify for a new loan to start or grow your dental practice?
-And if you do, how will you know which form of dental office financing makes sense for your practice?
+And if you do, how will you know which type of dental practice loans make sense for your practice?

-If you find yourself asking these questions, we are here to guide you through the various options available for dental practice financing so you can find the best funding option for your needs.
+If you find yourself asking these questions, we are here to guide you through the various options for dental practice loans so you can find the best funding option for your needs.

-Here is the good news for dentists seeking financing: Dental practice loans are widely considered a good investment by lenders, meaning you have a strong chance of qualifying compared to other types of business loans.
+There is good news for dentists seeking financing: Dental practice loans are widely considered a good investment by lenders because dentists earn an income that’s well above the average small business owner.
+The average small business owner salary is $70,599 , compared to $120,000 for the median dentist in a private practice.
+That means you have a strong chance of qualifying for dental practice loans.

 Better yet, many lending institutions even have special divisions dedicated to understanding the unique borrowing needs of dentists and other medical specialists, including the circumstances surrounding student loans.

-To help you navigate your options and find the best dental office loan for your needs, let’s walk through the five best available solutions:
+To help you navigate your options, let’s walk through the five best dental practice loans:

 Across almost every industry, traditional term loans offered through the U.S. Small Business Administration’s various loan guarantee programs—known universally as SBA loans—are revered as the best of the best in the business loans market.
 Through these programs, the SBA partners with local intermediary lenders—typically traditional brick-and-mortar banks—to guarantee up to 85% of loans funded to small business owners.
 With this guarantee, banks can fund small business loans for larger amounts and at lower rates than their risk calculations would otherwise allow.